 - By observation we came to the conclusion that for the locals of this area there is no difference between a continuous line or a dotted line at least in what roads are concerned.

-- Shoulders are consider something in between bike paths, car lanes and parking lots no matter how narrow they are
+- Verge is consider something in between bike paths, car lanes and parking lots no matter how narrow they are

 - Animals on the roads.
 Dogs can be suicidal.
 Chickens too.
 And mopeds.